-- C1. communicate effectively and confidently in English and in your target language, both orally and in writing, including being able to engage an audience in discussion and sustaining a long and complex piece of writing - C2. demonstrate intercultural competence - C3. plan and organise your learning through self-management - C4. exercise independence and initiative, particularly during the Year Abroad - C5. adhere to guidelines and deadlines
+- C1. communicate effectively and confidently in English and in your target language, both orally and in writing, including being able to engage an audience in discussion and sustaining a long and complex piece of writing; - C2. demonstrate intercultural competence; - C3. plan and organise your learning through self-management; - C4. exercise independence and initiative, particularly during the Year Abroad; - C5. adhere to guidelines and deadlines; - C6. work effectively alone and in collaboration with others to solve problems and/or carry out a task; - C7. set and monitor goals, reflect on your own learning, and learn from feedback; - C8. take notes and keep records; - C9. use libraries, archives, learning resources and ICT to access relevant information; - C10. produce writing in appropriate genres and to required conventions, including referencing and identification; - C11. use ICT to produce documents and other material using a computer, primarily through word processing but where appropriate using other software;

-- C6. work effectively alone and in collaboration with others to solve problems and/or carry out a task - C7. set and monitor goals, reflect on your own learning, and learn from feedback - C8. take notes and keep records; - C9. use libraries, archives, learning resources and ICT to access relevant information - C10. produce writing in appropriate genres and to required conventions, including referencing and identification - C11. use ICT to produce documents and other - C12. use ICT to communicate with staff and other students and to take part in on-line classes
+C12. use ICT to communicate with staff and other students and to take part in on-line classes.